-Tours into the cave – the world’s biggest, by volume – aren’t cheap.
-The descent is tricky as well, so only experienced guides are allowed to take tourists inside.
-You also have to climb over the The Great Wall of Vietnam.
+Tours into the cave – the world’s biggest by volume – aren’t cheap.
+The descent is tricky too, so only experienced guides are allowed to take tourists inside.
+You also have to climb over the Great Wall of Vietnam.
 This isn’t an excursion for a casual hiker, but it’s an experience to remember.

 These lesser-known islands lie off the southern coast of Vietnam.
 In days long gone, political prisoners and other undesirables were sent here to be tortured for information.
-Nowadays, however, there are prime scuba diving spots and amazing hikes, plus you can check out some local wildlife such as the Crab-Eating Macaque and the Black Giant Squirrel.
-Sea turtles breed on these islands as well, and you can arrange with local park rangers to watch newly hatched babies as they start their harrowing adventures.
+Nowadays, however, there are prime scuba diving spots and amazing hikes, plus you can check out some local wildlife such as the crab-eating macaque and the black giant squirrel.
+Sea turtles breed on these islands too; arrange with local park rangers to watch newly hatched babies as they start their adventures.

 Hội An itself is a spectacle to behold, but there’s plenty of natural beauty outside the city as well.
-You can rent bicycles and motorbikes to go for rides in stunning rice paddies, where lumbering water buffaloes roam and old farmers tend the same fields that their ancestors have for generations.
+You can rent bicycles and motorbikes to go for rides in stunning paddies, where lumbering water buffaloes roam and old farmers tend the same fields as their ancestors.

-While this is technically man-made, it’s the surrounding jungles and vistas that make this stretch of road so special.
-It’s a serpentine stretch carved into the side of a mountain just north of Đà Nẵng.
-It climbs over a chunk of the Annamite Range, which are the mountains bordering Vietnam and Laos.
+While man-made, it’s the jungles that make this road so special.
+It’s a serpentine stretch carved into the side of a mountain just north of Đà Nẵng that climbs over a chunk of the Annamite Range, the mountains bordering Vietnam and Laos.

-The sand dunes Mũi Né are strange places.
-If it weren’t for the deep blue waters and jungle forests surrounding these little quirks, you might think you were in Namibia or Saudi Arabia.
+The dunes of Mũi Né make for a strange yet unforgettable experience.
+If it weren’t for the deep blue waters and jungle forests surrounding this area, you might think you were in Namibia or Saudi Arabia.